pulkit042/RISE_IOT_Projects/README.md

 ## 🙌 Acknowledgments

-Thanks to the mentors and coordinators of the **RISE Internship 2025** for this opportunity to work on real-world IoT challenges and build my engineering profile.
+Thanks to the mentors and coordinators of the **Tamizhan Skils** for this opportunity to work on real-world IoT challenges and build my engineering profile.

 ---